HPU2025/L-PRF-Net/README.md

-# [cite_start]L-PRF Net: An Efficient Hybrid Architecture for Identifying Unsafe Behaviors in Laboratory Settings
+# L-PRF Net: An Efficient Hybrid Architecture for Identifying Unsafe Behaviors in Laboratory Settings

-[cite_start]This repository contains the official PyTorch implementation of our paper: **"L-PRF Net: A hybrid architecture for identifying unsafe behaviors in laboratory settings"**.
+This repository contains the official PyTorch implementation of our paper: **"L-PRF Net: A hybrid architecture for identifying unsafe behaviors in laboratory settings"**.

 ## 💡 Abstract

-[cite_start]Video action recognition in complex controlled environments (e.g., laboratories and chemical plants) generally faces challenges of high spatio-temporal redundancy and difficulties in fine-grained feature extraction. [cite_start]Due to the adoption of dense computing paradigms and static network topologies, existing hybrid video architectures suffer from redundant computational overhead and limited perception capabilities for subtle key actions.
+Video action recognition in complex controlled environments (e.g., laboratories and chemical plants) generally faces challenges of high spatio-temporal redundancy and difficulties in fine-grained feature extraction.
+Due to the adoption of dense computing paradigms and static network topologies, existing hybrid video architectures suffer from redundant computational overhead and limited perception capabilities for subtle key actions.

-[cite_start]To address these issues, we propose an efficient hybrid vision architecture, **L-PRF Net**, to optimize the trade-off between recognition accuracy and computational overhead.
+To address these issues, we propose an efficient hybrid vision architecture, **L-PRF Net**, to optimize the trade-off between recognition accuracy and computational overhead.

 ## 🚀 Key Components

-[cite_start]L-PRF Net is built upon the UniFormerV2 baseline [cite_start]and introduces three collaborative modules[cite: 48]:
+L-PRF Net is built upon the UniFormerV2 baseline and introduces three collaborative modules:

-* [cite_start]**SGTP (Semantics-guided Token Pruning):** Introduced at the shallow feature level, it utilizes a cross-modal vision-language model (CLIP) as prior knowledge to filter out background noise while preserving the 3D spatio-temporal topology. [cite_start]It effectively reduces computational overhead with a token retention ratio of 0.6.
+* **SGTP (Semantics-guided Token Pruning):** Introduced at the shallow feature level, it utilizes a cross-modal vision-language model (CLIP) as prior knowledge to filter out background noise while preserving the 3D spatio-temporal topology.
+It effectively reduces computational overhead with a token retention ratio of 0.6.
-* [cite_start]**ADRA (Adaptive Dynamic Routing Agent):** Designed during the deep interaction stage to achieve conditional computation via a lightweight gating mechanism. [cite_start]It dynamically determines the activation depth of global aggregation blocks based on the semantic complexity of action samples.
+* **ADRA (Adaptive Dynamic Routing Agent):** Designed during the deep interaction stage to achieve conditional computation via a lightweight gating mechanism.
+It dynamically determines the activation depth of global aggregation blocks based on the semantic complexity of action samples.
-* [cite_start]**FFCM (Fine-grained Feature Compensation Module):** Embedded to compensate for local information attenuation caused by sparsification. [cite_start]It utilizes a dense dilated convolution array (with dilation rates r=1, 2, 3, 4) and a parallel dual attention mechanism (channel and spatial) to enhance the feature representation capability for subtle actions  [cite_start].
+* **FFCM (Fine-grained Feature Compensation Module):** Embedded to compensate for local information attenuation caused by sparsification.
+It utilizes a dense dilated convolution array (with dilation rates r=1, 2, 3, 4) and a parallel dual attention mechanism (channel and spatial) to enhance the feature representation capability for subtle actions.

 ## 📊 Main Results